glatterf42/cosmoca-reproducibility/agora/README.md

 Resimulating the AGORA box (https://arxiv.org/abs/1308.2669) with 1024^3 particles.
 See also: https://cosmicweb.astro.univie.ac.at/simulation/AGORA_512 for IC setup and snapshot times (though they are here as well).

+Obviously, the acronym resolves as Assembling Galaxies of Resolved Anatomy (AGORA).

 ## ICs